 Economic Order Quantity = 822

 Based on the numbers used above, the perfect order quantity for this specific item would be 822 units per order.

-These initial three techniques help with stock level optimization.
-But how this stock is organized in the warehouse is also a crucial part of controlling inventory.
+These initial three techniques help with stock level optimisation.
+But how this stock is organised in the warehouse is also a crucial part of controlling inventory.

-Let’s take a deeper look at some inventory control methods that help with the organization of stock:
+Let’s take a deeper look at some inventory control methods that help with the organisation of stock:

 4) First-in-first-out (FIFO)

 A simple principle, yet vitally important to mention – especially if dealing with perishable items.